 Milos is an unspoilt and lesser-known Greek island without half the crowds of other places in Greece, and I had been eager to visit for a while.
-So, we finally went to Milos this summer and it has easily become one of my favourite European destinations.
+So, we finally went to Milos last summer and it has easily become one of my favourite European destinations.
 It was the perfect mix of unusual scenery, incredible beaches, charming towns and wonderful food.
 Whitewashed towns are nestled along the cliffs, each made up of tiny lane ways full of character and history, and brightly coloured bougainvillea draped down the side of buildings.
 Total magic.

 It’s a real slice of Greek paradise and everything you’d hope for in a Greek island.
 Milos is one of 22 volcanic islands in the Cyclades region, along with the far busier islands of Santorini and Mykonos.
 Milos is famous for its moon-like landscape, quite unlike anywhere else I’ve been.
 The smooth white rock contrasted with the bright turquoise sea is unique and exploring Milos is a real adventure.
 So I’ve written a full and detailed Milos travel guide including everything you need to know to plan a trip to the island of Milos, including how to get there, how to get around and what to see and do.

 The best thing about Milos is just how easy going and relaxed it is.
 You don’t need to overly plan your time and you don’t need to work out when to beat the crowds.
 In fact, aside from tourists, Milos only has about 5,000 permanent residents so it is as laidback as it gets!

 Additionally, unlike many of Greek islands – tourism is not its main industry.
 Mining is and has been its main income source for the past century.
 You won’t find any package holidays here, or tour buses packed with daytrippers or tourists.
 Milos appeals to those with an adventurous nature – not least because it requires a bit of effort to travel to.
 So read on for my Milos Travel Guide..